 Don’t: Go overboard with the theme

-Do: Consider home-made options
+Do: Consider homemade options

-Specially customized furniture will certainly elevate your themed vacation rental to the next level.
+Specially customized furniture will elevate your themed rental to the next level.
 However, you don’t necessarily need to go out and spend a lot of money on buying new installations or hiring someone to design expensive custom items.

 Don’t: Let safety slip

-In case you do venture into DIY territory, make sure that all of your custom furniture is completely safe and child-proof.
+In case you do venture into DIY territory, make sure that all of your custom furniture is entirely safe and child-proof.
 The latter is especially vital if you often host families with young kids or pets.

 Just as before, quality is better than quantity.
 So don’t let yourself be discouraged by budget or time investment.
-One very well-done centerpiece will have much more impact than a bunch of cheap looking items of furniture.
+One very well-done centerpiece will have much more impact than a bunch of cheap-looking items.

-Decorating and Gadgets
+Decorating and ambient lighting

 Do: Let your imagination run wild